coneda/kor/README.md

 that support it, the output is colorized according to the exit code of every command issued by the script.

+This will also start the background process that converts images and does other heavy lifting.
+However, this does not ensure monitoring nor restarting of that process which can be done for example with upstart scripts or systemd.

 ### Configuration & customizations

 Some aspects of ConedaKOR can be tuned to your specific needs.
 This sections explains those aspects and tells you how to modify configuration options in general.